aces/Loris/modules/imaging_uploader/README.md

 The imaging uploader has the following built-in capabilities to facilitate timely scan insertion into the LORIS database:

-1. Upload imaging scans using the `Upload` that can subsequently be inserted into the database automatically using a collection of perl scripts provided in [LORIS-MRI](https://github.com/aces/Loris-MRI).
+1. Upload imaging scans using the `Upload` tab that can subsequently be inserted into the database automatically using a collection of perl scripts provided in [LORIS-MRI](https://github.com/aces/Loris-MRI).
 The launching of the insertion can also be achieved manually